- Personal Banking

 7. Once your direct deposits are being received by your new accounts and all transactions on your old accounts have cleared, use FORM D to close your old accounts and terminate authority for transfers between them.

 FIRST PAY MASTERCARD® DEBIT CARD

 First National Bank’s First Pay Debit Card allows access to your checking account anywhere you see the Mastercard symbol.

 Linking your new First Pay Debit Card to your First National Bank checking account allows easy access to funds in your account using any ATM network.
 Fees may apply for cash withdrawals or transfer of funds at ATMs we do not own or operate.

-As of June 19, our Consumer Debit Mastercards include enhanced shopping benefits such as price protection, extended warranty, and satisfaction guarantee.
+Our Consumer Debit Mastercards include enhanced shopping benefits such as price protection, extended warranty, and satisfaction guarantee.

 More questions?
 Click here for debit card FAQs

 VISA® "Just for You" Gift Card

 Use this gift card at any participating merchant location where Visa® cards are accepted.
 Call or come in and talk with one of our representatives to find out more or to purchase a "Just For You" gift card